NoPointExc/Pointers_On_C/README.md

-Examples & Excerise of "Pointers on C".
+ "Pointers on C". answers of programming excerise
 ---------------------------------------